grame-cncm/faustdoc/mkdocs/docs/manual/soundfiles.md

 - `faust2max6 -soundfile foo.dsp` to embed the needed sound files in the Max/MSP external bundle on OSX

-Check the [faust2xx]( ../manual/tools.md) script description page to know which one currently support the *-soundfile* option.
+Check the [faust2xx]( ../manual/tools.md) script description page to know which ones currently support the *-soundfile* option.

 ## The Soundfile Library

-They are some additional functions in the [soundfiles.lib](https://faustlibraries.grame.fr/libs/soundfiles/) library.
+There are some additional functions in the [soundfiles.lib](https://faustlibraries.grame.fr/libs/soundfiles/) library.
 Three basic functions are fully documented for now.
-There is more code already written in the [library source](https://github.com/grame-cncm/faustlibraries/blob/master/soundfiles.lib) that allows to read sound files with different kind of interpolation.
+There is more code already written in the [library source](https://github.com/grame-cncm/faustlibraries/blob/master/soundfiles.lib) that can read sound files with different kinds of interpolation.

 The `soundfile` primitive can be used in the Web platform.
 See the [Faust Web IDE](https://github.com/grame-cncm/faustide?tab=readme-ov-file#soundfiles-access) related documentation.